Direct Mail

 When Should Businesses Use a Failure of Payment Notice?

-There is no hard and fast rule about when you should send a failure of payment notice as long as it is after the due date.
+There is no hard and fast rule about when you should send a failure of payment notice, as long as it is after the due date.
 Some businesses wait over a month to send their first past-due letter template, whereas others ship their letters in less than a week.
 It depends on your client relationships, the payment terms, and the industry you work in.

 Initial Failure of Payment Notice

-It is more like an informal reminder to ensure your clients didn’t forget to make the payments.
+It is more like an informal reminder to ensure your clients don’t forget to make the payments.
 You would be surprised how many debts you can recover simply by keeping in touch with your customers and reminding them of their dues.

 Try sending the first failure of payment notice in the first week after the due date to receive payments faster.
 It is the ideal time to create urgency and motivate clients to act quickly.
 Attach a copy of the invoice for quick reference.